If you’re in any homeschooling groups, you’ve probably heard (or read) about HSLDA membership.

 But, what is it?

-Do you keep ridiculously organized attendance records for your homeschooled child?
+Do you keep ridiculously organized attendance records and transcripts for your homeschooled child?

 And, do you have every single spelling test they have ever taken in a box in the closet under the stairs?

 Have you laminated the teacher card your homeschool umbrella issued?
 (Is it tucked next to your drivers license?)

 Do you even know what a homeschool umbrella is?

 Are you panicking right now because you didn’t know you were supposed to organize spelling tests in chronological order?